maayanyemini/CPP_Ex1/Graphs-main/README.md

-# 📚 Graph Algorithms Project
+📊 Graph Algorithms – C++ Project

-This project implements various graph algorithms like BFS, DFS, Dijkstra, Prim, and Kruskal, along with the necessary graph data structures, including Queue, minHeap, and unionFind.
+This project presents a comprehensive implementation of fundamental graph algorithms, including BFS, DFS, Dijkstra, Prim, and Kruskal, alongside the core data structures required for their execution: Queue, Min Heap, and Union-Find.
+The graph is modeled as an undirected, weighted structure using adjacency lists.

-These algorithms are designed to work with an undirected weighted graph represented by adjacency lists.
+🧱 Project Layout
+Graph.h / Graph.cpp – Defines the structure of the graph using adjacency lists.
+Algorithms.h / Algorithms.cpp – Contains the logic for all the implemented graph traversal and pathfinding algorithms. structures.h / structures.cpp – Houses the core utility data structures:
+Queue: used in BFS.
+minHeap: utilized in Dijkstra, Prim, and Kruskal algorithms.
+unionFind: supports cycle detection in Kruskal.
+AlgoTest.cpp, StructTest.cpp, GraphTest.cpp – Unit testing files for the algorithms, supporting structures, and the graph class.
+Algorithm Demonstrator – main.cpp
+A demonstration file that runs each algorithm on example graphs to illustrate how they function in practice.

+✅ Test Coverage
+The project includes unit tests for:
+Core operations of the graph class
+All algorithm implementations: BFS, DFS, Dijkstra, Prim, Kruskal Supporting structures: Queue, MinHeap, Union-Find Tests are implemented in:
+AlgoTest.cpp
+StructTest.cpp
+GraphTest.cpp
 ---

-## 🏗️ Project Structure

-- `Graph.h/cpp` – Represents the graph using adjacency lists.
-- `Algorithms.h/cpp` – Implements algorithms: BFS, DFS, Dijkstra, Prim, Kruskal.
-- `structures.h/cpp` – Contains supporting data structures:
-- `Queue` – For BFS traversal.
-- `minHeap` – For Dijkstra, Prim, and Kruskal.
-- `unionFind` – For Kruskal's cycle detection.
-- `AlgoTest.cpp, StructTest.cpp, GraphTest.cpp`-Unit tests for algorithms,
-data structures, and the graph implementation.

----

-## Algorithm Demonstrator-main.cpp
-This file contains example runs of all the graph algorithms implemented in the project.
-It's used to showcase how each algorithm behaves on sample graphs.

-## 🧪 Testing Coverage
-This project includes unit tests for:
-- Graph class operations
-- Algorithms (BFS, DFS, Dijkstra,Prim,Kruskal)
-- Data structures (Queue, minHeap, unionFind)

-Tests are located in:
-- `AlgoTest.cpp`
-- `StructTest.cpp`
-- `GraphTest.cpp`

-### Run the tests with:
+To run all tests run in bash:
 make test

-### 🔨 Compile the project
+🛠️ Build Instructions
-make Main
+To compile the full project, run in bash: make Main

-### ▶️ Run the main program (executes all algorithms)
+To execute the main demo program:
 ./main

+🧹 Memory Management
-### 🧼 Check for memory leaks
+To check for memory leaks using Valgrind: make valgrind
-make valgrind

-## Notes
+ℹ️ Notes
-- All algorithms are implemented under the graph namespace.
+All algorithm implementations are encapsulated within the graph namespace.
-- STL containers are intentionally not used.
+The project avoids usage of the C++ STL containers intentionally for educational purposes.
-- Designed to run on Linux environments (Ubuntu).
+Designed and tested for use in Linux environments (e.g., Ubuntu).

-#### 👩‍💻 Author
+👩‍💻 Author
-- Eden Hassin
+- Maayan Cohen Yemini
-- Edenhassin@gmail.com
+- Maayanyemini123@gmail.com
-- Project completed: March–April 2025